jpz2721/Five-GUIs/README.txt

 Hi there!
 Welcome to Five GUIs, may I take your order?
 Type Your Order Here: Can I get a burger with 2 patties, a top bun, 2 patties, and 4 bottom buns?

+Example Programs - The programs below will show you how different equations work in Five GUIs.
+For the examples, the equation will be printed after each step the program makes when parsing the tree.

+Example #1 - (5*10+7)-10 or "Can I get a burger with a top bun, 5 slices of cheese, 10 patties, 7 bottom buns, a tomato slice, and 10 napkins?"

+Example #2 - (50-30)**2 or "Can I get a burger with a top bun, 50 tomato slices, 30 bottom buns, an onion slice, and 2 napkins?"

+Example #3 - (500*3-225)**(1/2) or "Can I get a burger with a top bun, 500 slices of cheese, 3 tomato slices, 225 bottom buns, an onion slice, a top bun, 1 pickle, and 2 bottom buns?"

 You should now be ready to create your specialized burger!